DanielMartensson/PiJukeBox/ReadMe.md

 * Terminal based.
 No TV screen need to be used
 ```

-Pictures and the shortest movie Film.mp4 uploaded:
+Pictures and the short movie Film.mp4 uploaded:

 ![a](https://raw.githubusercontent.com/DanielMartensson/PiJukeBox/master/Radio.jpg)